-ailure to comply with any of the above requirements set forth in this corrective action plan will result in a no pass for this purse.
-Any further incidence of not meeting all clinical objectives and/or unsafe clinical practice will result in immediate
+Failure to comply with any of the above requirements set forth in this corrective action plan will result in a no pass for this block.
+Any further incidence of not meeting all clinical outcomes and/or unsafe clinical practice will result in immediate dismissal from this clinical block.

-• rse.

-Student Signature

-·

-Clinical Intervention Action Plan Initiated-Date

-Student Signature Date

-Faculty Signature Date

-Clinical Intervention Action Plan Outcome: Student Comments:

-Student Signature: Date: Faculty Signature: Date:
+Clinical Intervention Action Plan Initiated-Date Student Signature______Date Faculty Signature______Date Student received copy of Mid Term Evaluation Student received copy of Clinical Intervention Action Plan Student Comments: Clinical Intervention Action Plan Outcome: Faculty Signature: Date: Student Signature: Date: